Eryk44/Pokemon/README.md

 # Pokemon
-Simple Pokémon game on terminal\n
+Simple Pokémon game on terminal.
-My first project created in 2020.\n
+My first project created in 2020.
-To play, run ,,main.py" on your terminal\n
+To play, run ,,main.py" on your terminal.
-To skip windows with just text messages (without any choice required) press Enter\n
+To skip windows with just text messages (without any choice required) press Enter.